-Award-winning cellist, Ismar Gomes, has performed internationally as a chamber musician, and soloist.
+Award-winning cellist, Dr. Ismar Gomes, has performed internationally as a chamber musician, and soloist.
 Hailed for his “impressive virtuosity, energy, and a handsome tonal range” (Berkshire Review), he has established himself as a captivating young artist, delivering exciting and innovative performances.